Psivant/stormmsite/docs/tutorials/tutorial_iii.md

 [`TextFile`](../doxygen/classstormm_1_1parse_1_1TextFile.html) class object that has already loaded the input text into memory.
 The bulk of this function will involve configuring the `NamelistEmulator` with keywords, defaults and help messages.
-Before returning the `NamelistEmulator` object, the function will load it up using the [`readNamelist`](../doxygen/input_8h_source.html) function.
+Before returning the `NamelistEmulator` object, the function will load it up with data using the [`readNamelist`](../doxygen/input_8h_source.html) function.
 Again, this will search for keywords in an ascii text file to convert the user input into a general-purpose dispenser which can then dispense the information by issuing queries based on those keywords.
 The function that manages